Surface-Forced Water Mass Transformation

 sfwmt_sigma0_atl

-Visualising the time-mean surface-forced diapycnal overturning stream function¶
+Visualising the seasonal cycle of the surface-forced diapycnal overturning stream function¶

-Finally, let's visualise the results by plotting the time-mean surface-forced overturning stream function in potential density-coordinates for the Atlantic Ocean:
+Finally, let's visualise the results by plotting the seasonal cycle of the surface-forced overturning stream function in potential density-coordinates for the Atlantic Ocean: